fmauger/Falaise/resources/README.md

 - snemo/demonstrator/geometry
   - full Bayeux/geomtools model for the detector
+  - Bayeux/genvtx definitions for vertex generation in the detector (effectively coupled to snemo/demonstrator/geometry)
 - snemo/demonstrator/reconstruction
   - current flreconstruct pipelines for reconstruction
-- snemo/demonstrator/vertexes
-  - Bayeux/genvtx definitions for vertex generation in the detector
-  - Effectively coupled to snemo/demonstrator/geometry
 - snemo/demonstrator/geant4_control
   - Geant4 configuration for the detector, used in flsimulate
   - Uses geometry, vertexes, genbb and materials either directly